- Backordering: What It Is And How To Do It Right

 What do I mean by this?

 When setting an MOQ, you need to have more product on-hand to fulfill those larger orders.
-But too much stock costs your business big.
+But too much stock on hand costs your business big.
 That's because the longer this inventory sits in the warehouse, the higher your holding costs and, consequently, the lower your margins are.

 So, the best rule of thumb is to start with a low MOQ--especially if your holdings costs are already high.
 You can always test higher MOQs that align with your economic order quantity, assuming that the first low MOQ performs well.